China passes tough new online privacy law - RFI

 The law aims to protect those who "feel strongly about personal data being used for user profiling and by recommendation algorithms or the use of big data in setting [unfair] prices," a spokesman for the National People's Congress told state news agency Xinhua earlier this week.

-It will prevent companies from setting different prices for the same service based on clients' shopping history, a common practice among Chinese online businesses.
+It will prevent companies from setting different prices for the same service based on clients' shopping history.

+Tens of thousands of consumers have complained about having to pay more for hailing a taxi using an iPhone than a cheaper mobile phone model or for tickets if they are profiled as a business traveller, China's consumer protection watchdog said.

-The law is modelled after one of the world's strictest online privacy protection laws -- the European Union's General Data Protection Regulation.
+The law is modelled after the European Union's General Data Protection Regulation, one of the world's strictest online privacy protection laws.

 "China's new privacy regime is one of the toughest in the world," said Kendra Schaefer, a partner at Beijing-based consulting firm Trivium China.
 "China is not really looking at the short term with this law."